-Here we share some of the insights from the event including his experiences of leading a global volunteer workforce and how they are planning for continued success in the future.
+Here we share some of the insights from the evening, part of the Corporate Wisdom event series, including his experiences of leading a global volunteer workforce and how they are planning for continued success in the future.

 In a world of global pandemics, climate crises, and geo-political unrest, managing a global brand has never been more challenging.

 Can you tell us more about parkrun?

 Parkruns are free, weekly, community events all around the world where people can either run or walk a 5km route.
 Chances are, if you visit a local park on a Saturday morning, especially in the UK, you’ll see hundreds of people taking part.
 There are also junior parkrun events in the UK, Ireland, and Australia, where children aged 4-14 can walk or run 2km.